 - Acoustic Microphone listens for the noise of the leak escaping from the heating pipe.

 Once the heating leak has been located our engineers, all experienced plumbers, can carry out a same day repair.
 This includes removing floor finishes and excavating concrete floors to access the pipe.
 Once the leak has been repaired the system will be re-tested to ensure the repair is sound and to check for further leaks.
-Our engineers are only assigned to one leak detection per day so they will continue with further leak detection if required.
 In some cases where the leak can’t be repaired same day because of its location we can arrange a follow up visit with the necessary tradespeople.

 With underfloor heating leaks we recommend customers contact the manufacturer or supplier in advance of our leak detection to purchase a repair kit to ensure we can carry out a same day repair.
 This will also ensure that any warranty on the underfloor heating is maintained.